FIRST IMPRESSIONS – *West With the Night, by Beryl Markham

 At this point, I’m at risk of copying the entire book, so I’ll stop here.
 My first impressions are that if I want to learn to write well, this is one memoir I’ll want to read and re-read and pick apart.
 Exactly how does Markham create such beautiful, precise prose that paints such a vivid picture of her life?

-In my next post in this series, we’ll take a closer look at Markham’s word choices and how these affect pace, tone, and overall voice.
+In my next post in this series, scheduled to be posted in mid-March, we’ll take a closer look at Markham’s word choices and how these affect pace, tone, and overall voice.
 I hope you will join me.
 If you haven’t started it yet, West With the Night *available on Amazon in print, Kindle, and audiobook formats.

 In the meantime, I’d like to hear from you.
 What are your first impressions of Beryl Markham and West With the Night?